How does energy move in ecosystems?

 15. The plants in level 1 of an energy pyramid obtain 30,000 units of energy from the Sun.
 How

-energy is available to flow through the organisms in level 2?
+much energy is available to flow through the organisms in level 2?
 Level 3?

 Use the information below to answer questions 16 and 17.